National Advisory Commission on Criminal Justice Standards and Goals

-The National Advisory Commission on Criminal Justice and Standards was appointment by Richard Nixon's administration in 1971 to advise on how to improve state criminal justice agencies.
+The National Advisory Commission on Criminal Justice and Standards was appointed by Richard Nixon's administration in 1971 to advise on how to improve state criminal justice agencies.
 The group of 22 members conducted multiple studies and published over 400 recommendations which influenced reform and were discussed in the news media including The New York Times.

 Background and mandate

 Crime rates for the most common types of street crime such as murder, robbery, assaults, forcible rape, and burglary increased dramatically during the 1960s.
 The rising crime rates caught the attention of federal legislators.
 The United States Congress passed the Omnibus Crime Control and Safe Streets Act of 1968 ("Act") to address the problem.
 In the Act itself, Congress expressly noted that crime was essentially a state and local concern, but it found that the problem of increasing crime required federal aid to strengthen state and local criminal police, courts, and correction agencies.
 Title I of the Act created Law Enforcement Assistance Administration ("LEAA") in the United States Department of Justice to administer monies to states and localities through federal grants.

 President Richard Nixon's Attorney General, John N. Mitchell, determined that state criminal justice agencies would benefit from advisory standards and goals based on actual experience in the various states.
 He directed LEAA to provide the financial support and the initiative for the effort.
 LEAA responded by creating and funding in 1973 the National Advisory Commission on Criminal Justice Standards and Goals made up of state and local political leaders and criminal justice professionals.
 The Commission's mandate was to create goals and standards for state and local governments to reduce crime and improve criminal justice.